Identification of Child Penalties: Biases in TD due to Normalization

 where

 \end{theorem}

-Theorem \ref{thm:cp_iden_res} shows the descriptive gender gap in normalized DID does not identify the gender gap in normalized effects under NTD when the parallel trends assumption (Assumption \ref{A.pt}) is violated. \footnote{Lemma \ref{lem:ntd_cross_bias} in Appendix \ref{sec:app_ident_proofs} shows that $P(d,a)=[ATE(f,d,a)-ATE(m,d,a)]/APO(f,d,\infty,a)$, the $2\times2$ analogue of the estimator that \textcite{kleven2019children} term the child penalty ($P_t$ in their notation), is also not identifiable under NTD when parallel trends in levels fail.
-I focus instead on the gender gap in normalized effects, $\theta(f,d,a)-\theta(m,d,a)$, since most papers using the normalized event‐study approach in Section \ref{sec:event_studies} discuss the gender gap in $\widehat{\theta}_{\mathrm{ES}}$ from \eqref{eq:cp_main_res} as their main result.} I return to the validity of Assumption \ref{A.pt} in Section \ref{sec:did_violation}.
-Since this descriptive estimand is the probability limit of the normalized event-study estimator in a single $2\times2$, and event studies aggregate multiple $2\times2$s, Theorem \ref{thm:cp_iden_res} implies the conventional estimator is biased for its target causal estimand.\footnote{As the bias arises from the normalizing factor, a natural alternative is to use logarithms.
-Appendix \ref{app:logs} examines whether a log specification resolves the identification challenges.
-For DID, the answer is likely negative; combining logs with Triple Differences (TD) may be more promising, though this introduces selection due to zeros in the data.}
+Theorem \ref{thm:cp_iden_res} shows the descriptive gender gap in normalized DID does not identify the gender gap in normalized effects under NTD when the parallel trends assumption (Assumption \ref{A.pt}) is violated.
+The bias term is gender invariant under Assumption~\ref{A.ntd_pt}.\footnote{Lemma \ref{lem:ntd_cross_bias} in Appendix \ref{sec:app_ident_proofs} shows that $P=[\ATE(f)-\ATE(m)]/\APO(f,\infty)$, the $2\times2$ analogue of the estimator that \citet{kleven2019children} term the child penalty ($P_t$ in their notation), is also not identifiable under NTD when parallel trends in levels fail.} The mechanism of the bias in Theorem \ref{thm:cp_iden_res} is made transparent in the following lemma, which shows how each descriptive estimand relates to its causal counterpart.